unpc2026/diaryasprogrammer/README.md

 * Give small prediction exercises
 * Detect imprecision or contradiction

-Stabilize the model before introducing a new coherent concept.
+Verify my answer to the understanding check and if my answer reveals an incorrect or incomplete mental model, explicitly state what part of the model is wrong and why, before introducing a new coherent concept.

 Avoid excessive micro-check interruptions.